machingclee/machingclee.github.io/static/media/382-terraform-modularization.99b999e0.md

 ---
-title: "Terraform Modularization for DRY Deployment from DEV to UAT"
+title: "Terraform Modularization for DRY Deployment from DEV to UAT and Input Infrastructure Information"
 date: 2025-04-07
 id: blog0382
 tag: terraform